CBMcomp is an optional extension activity that can be used with CBMreading.

 R: Recall Q: Questions

-Group Skills Report- See links below with information on how to interpret this report
+Group Skills Report- See links below for information on how to interpret this report

 CBMreading Comp is only available in English.